RichGit101/FSND_Linux_Server_Configuration/readme.md

 ## Steps Followed

-1) Planned the hosting by estimating users, cost and resources required for this project
+1) Planned the hosting by estimating users, cost and resources required for this project.

+Side Note : I made multiple VMS, multiple tests and configurations, finally got it to work.

 2) Went to Amazon light sail, signed up to Amazon light sail and created a VM on plain ubuntu as seen in the screenshot below